wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 == Changelog ==

+= 1.5.14 =
+* Added the filter depth options for archive and single view

 = 1.5.13 =
 * Disabled auto link method call for excerpts

 = 1.5.12 =
 * Moved the plugin loader to a separate file
-* Added PHP warning if version is lower than 5.3
+* Added warning if PHP version is lower than 5.3

 = 1.5.11 =
 * Fixed multilingual Prefix filter